kyma-project/kyma/docs/kyma/04-09-upgrade.md

 To upgrade to a version that is several releases newer than the version you're currently using, you must move up to the desired release incrementally.
 You can skip patch releases.

-For example, ff you're running Kyma 1.0 and you want to upgrade to version 1.3, you must perform these operations:
+For example, if you're running Kyma 1.0 and you want to upgrade to version 1.3, you must perform these operations:
   1. Upgrade from version 1.0 to version 1.1.
   2. Upgrade from version 1.1 to version 1.2.
   3. Upgrade from version 1.2 to version 1.3.